 It is tiring to be in my Black skin.
 Skin that drips of chocolate, caramel, chips o’hoy, fudge, drizzle, swirls, mocha, cocoa......makes you want to clutch your pearls when someone like me is announced in a room and in I enter to emerge as the speaker.

 It is tiring to be in my Black skin.
-A skin enslaved for over 400 years and enduring them to trauma carried through generations even today.
-The trauma of my ancestors, still lives within me.
-Makes us hypervigilant to racial injustice.
-Though unsure of who our ancestors are because of intentional stripping of our past, our culture, our lineage.
-Holding residual trauma because the “body keeps the score.”
-A body coming from the mother, of a mother, of a mother, of a mother, a mother who probably couldn’t even read and worked in the fields and kept her head down to make sure she was able to keep her children safe.
-However, I know she strong and mighty and beautiful because I am here!
+A skin enslaved for over 400 years and enduring trauma carried through generations even today.
+The trauma of my ancestors still lives within me.
+Makes us hypervigilant about racial injustice.
+Though unsure of who our ancestors are because of the intentional stripping of our past, our culture, and our lineage.
+Holding residual trauma because the "body keeps the score."
+A body coming from the mother, of a mother, of a mother, of a mother, a mother who probably couldn't even read and worked in the fields and kept her head down to make sure she was able to keep her children safe.
+However, I know she is strong, mighty, and beautiful because I am here!
 Her spirit is in me and I know nothing of who she may be.

-My Black skin is tired but it is dressed in a Black woman so well that it embodies she descended from Queens of royalty and essence because she walks like one.
-The sway of her hips, curve of her breast, the smile in her lips, the depths and passion in her eyes, to the intellect she maintains, the certainty of her confidence.
-These very attributes have been considered aggressive and too direct that now she questions herself and second guessing her innate abilities.
-She’s now insecure it eliciting doubt, making mistakes, and displaying vulnerabilities.
-So full she empties tears you don’t see or hear.
+My Black skin is tired but dressed in a Black woman so well that it embodies she descended from Queens of royalty and essence because she walks like one.
+The sway of her hips, the curve of her breast, the smile on her lips, the depths and passion in her eyes, the intellect she maintains, the certainty of her confidence.
+These very attributes have been considered aggressive and too direct and now she questions herself and second-guesses her innate abilities.
+She's now insecure it elicits doubt, makes mistakes, and displays vulnerabilities.
+So full she empties tears you don't see or hear.
 Crying out for help but only whispers emerge.
-Showing up for everyone but too drained to show up for herself.
-From afar we admire her strength but up close she’s burdened by trying to remain strong.
+Showing up for everyone but is too drained to show up for herself.
+From afar we admire her strength but up close she's burdened by trying to remain strong.

-Yet, it is thought my skin doesn’t get tired?
-I don’t get to bring these things up but constantly reminded by your microaggressions, colorful innuendos, covert statements, news, and media displays of the disdain you feel.
-Living in resource desserts which indirectly increases crime, health disparities because of the lack of healthy food options filled in grocery stores so far and few in between.
+Yet, it is thought my skin doesn’t get tired.
+I don't get to bring these things up but constantly reminded by your microaggressions, colorful innuendos, covert statements, news, and media displays of the disdain you feel.
+Living in resource deserts indirectly increases crime, and health disparities because of the lack of healthy food options filled in grocery stores so far and few in between.

-Juneteenth a national holiday to remember when a race of Black individuals were actually freed in 1865, almost a 100 years beyond the Declaration of Independence that declared, “all MEN are created equal,” but only applying to White people of property.
-A 250,000 plus slaves had no idea of their independence in the south more than 2 years after the Emancipation Proclamation after the end of the Civil War.
-It’s importance to Black people is the acknowledgement that all Black people, were free.
+Juneteenth is a national holiday to remember when a race of Black individuals was actually freed in 1865, almost 100 years beyond the Declaration of Independence that declared, “all MEN are created equal,” but only applying to White people of property.
+250,000-plus slaves had no idea of their independence in the South more than 2 years after the Emancipation Proclamation after the end of the Civil War.
+Its importance to Black people is the acknowledgment that all Black people were free.